venmo/QuizTrain/README.md

     objectAPI.getPlans(in: project, filteredBy: filters) { (outcome) in switch outcome {
-        case .failed(let error):
+        case .failure(let error):
             print(error.debugDescription)
-        case .succeeded(let plans): // There will be 5 or less plans. for plan in plans {
+        case .success(let plans): // There will be 5 or less plans. for plan in plans {
                 print(plan.name)
             }